 Balch Hall, Ithaca, NY 14850, USA

-Note: Balch Hall will close for renovation in summer 2021 and will not be available for academic year 2021 - 2022.
-A community for first-year female-identified students will be provided in another building.
+Note: Balch Hall has closed for renovation and will not be available for academic year 2022-2023.
+A community for first-year female-identified students will be provided in Barbara McClintock Hall.

 Explore the Balch Hall community pages in CampusGroups.

 - Open to first-year women